csalazar94/rsm-challenge/README.md

 # RAG Microservice with FastAPI and PostgreSQL

-A Python-based Retrieval-Augmented Generation (RAG) microservice that ingests PDF documents, generates embeddings, and answers queries using OpenAI's language models with full observability.
+A Python-based Retrieval-Augmented Generation (RAG) microservice that ingests multiple document formats, generates embeddings, and answers queries using OpenAI's language models with full observability.

 ## Overview

 This microservice provides:

-- PDF document ingestion and chunking
+- PDF and RST document ingestion and chunking
+- Batch processing of multiple documents
 - Vector embeddings storage in PostgreSQL with pgvector
 - Multi-query retrieval for improved document search
 - Question answering with source attribution